Exploring Magnetic Fields in Molecular Clouds through Denoising Diffusion Probabilistic Models: Results

 In these outlier cases, both the 1-channel and 2-channel DDPMs exhibit performance similar to the power-law fitting from the training set, showing significant deviations from the true values.
 In contrast, the 3-channel DDPM delivers superior results, with much smaller relative error ($\delta_{B}$) offsets.
 This demonstrates the 3-channel DDPM's ability to effectively handle out-of-distribution data, a critical skill for applying the model to real observational datasets, which often contain previously unseen conditions for machine learning models.

-To further demonstrate the 3-channel DDPM’s ability to learn from out-of-distribution data, we tested the models on the turbulent box simulations that include both self-gravity and outflow feedback mechanisms.
-Each simulation in these datasets features at least one protostellar outflow.
-Figures~\ref{fig.ddpm_pred_hist_channel_Orion_outflow_2p5_alpha2} and \ref{fig.ddpm_pred_hist_channel_Orion_outflow_2p5_alpha1} show 2D histograms comparing the ground truth magnetic field strength with the inferred values from different models applied to these new simulations, taking into account self-gravity and outflow feedback.
+To further demonstrate the ability of the 3-channel DDPM method to learn from out-of-distribution data, we tested the models on turbulent box simulations that include both self-gravity and outflow feedback mechanisms.
+Each simulation in these datasets features at least one protostellar outflow. {It is important to note that outflows can partially offset the rapid decay of turbulent energy.
+However, the impact of numerical dissipation in previous simulations, particularly those lacking feedback mechanisms (e.g., in turbulence-dominated diffuse regions), remains uncertain.} Figures~\ref{fig.ddpm_pred_hist_channel_Orion_outflow_2p5_alpha2} and \ref{fig.ddpm_pred_hist_channel_Orion_outflow_2p5_alpha1} show 2D histograms comparing the ground truth magnetic field strength with the inferred values from different models applied to these new simulations, taking into account self-gravity and outflow feedback.
 The simulations are categorized by virial parameters and mass-to-flux ratios.
 Figure~\ref{fig.ddpm_pred_error_plot_test_Orion_outflow_2p5} provides a quantitative analysis of the relative error ($\delta_{B}$) distributions across these simulations, with a summary of results in Table~\ref{tab-model-orion-outflow-ddpm}.
 It is clear that the 3-channel DDPM consistently outperforms the other models under various physical conditions, demonstrating its significantly improved accuracy in predicting magnetic field strength on previously unseen data.